10 Weird Ass Red Rocks Rules You Might Not Know

 All Fruits and Vegetables Must Be Sliced

 Nothing spells trouble like someone who tries to bring whole fruits or vegetables to a show.
 This off-the-walls rule is perhaps my all time favorite.
 If you’re planning on bringing in some tasty seasonal produce, make sure it’s sliced into nice little bite sized pieces.
-I know I am personally bummed that I won’t be able to eat ants on a log while watching Wiz Khalifa.
+I know some will be bummed that they won’t be able to bring in apples for totally inconspicuous reasons while watching Wiz Khalifa.

 Leave the Wheels at Home — No Strollers or Rollerblades